PHM Health is proud to be a registered NDIS provider.

 How to get support

 Using our contact form, enter your details so we know how we can best assist you.

 That's all.
 A support worker will be in contact with your preferred contact method within 3 business days.

-PHM Health helps prepare you for the NDIS planning meeting by communicating the funding options available, and helping you express your goals in a form that the NDIA planner can clearly understand.
+PHM Health helps prepare participants and their carers for NDIS planning meetings by communicating the funding options available and helping with the communication of goals in a form that the NDIA planner can clearly understand.

 Commonly asked NDIS questions